Things to do in York, Lancaster and Chester counties

 ▪ Rock Hill Parks, Recreation and Tourism presents 2018 Glencairn BloomFest, 9 a.m.-3 p.m.
 Saturday in the Meadow at Glencairn Garden.
 BloomFest features garden-themed vendors, music, garden tours, plant sales, hot dog lunch, baked treats and kids’ activities celebrating National Kids to Parks Day.
 Details: cityofrockhill.com/bloomfest.

-▪ Native American Studies Center will host two Native American Art and Craft festivals, as part of the annual Red Rose Festival May 19 and Ag + Art Tour June 9-10 at USC Lancaster’s Native American Studies Center.
-Both festivals feature artwork, demonstrations and performances by Native American artisans from North and South Carolina.
-Time: 9 a.m.-4 p.m.
-May 19 and June 9, and 1-4 p.m.
-June 10.
+▪ Native American Studies Center hosts Native American Art and Craft festival, as part of the annual Red Rose Festival 9 a.m.-4 p.m.
+Saturday at USC Lancaster’s Native American Studies Center.
+The festival features artwork, demonstrations and performances by Native American artisans from North and South Carolina.
 Tribal groups include Catawba, Cherokee, Pee Dee and Ojibwa.
-June 9, visitors can tour a native-inspired garden by the Leaf & Petal Club, 10 a.m. and 1 p.m. and view pottery demonstrations, 11 a.m., 2 and 3 p.m.
-June 10, garden tours at 1:30 and 2:30 p.m.; pottery demonstrations, 2 and 3 p.m.
 Free and open to the public.
 Details: 803-313-7172 or sc.edu/lancaster/nativeamericanstudiescenter.

+▪ Massing of the Colors, 3 p.m.
+Sunday at Northwestern High School auditorium, Rock Hill.
+The event is sponsored by the Ancient and Accepted Scottish Rite of Freemasonry, Southern Jurisdiction, Rock Hill and Northwestern High Air Force Junior ROTC.
+Open to the public.

-▪ Fort Lawn Fire Protection District Board and Fort Lawn Fire Department dedication service and open house for the El Bethel Substation, 3-5 p.m.
-May 20 at 3442 Catawba River Road.
+▪ Fort Lawn Fire Protection District Board and Fort Lawn Fire Department dedication service and open house for El Bethel Substation, 3-5 p.m.
+Sunday at 3442 Catawba River Road.
 Park at El Bethel United Methodist Church adjacent to the substation.

-▪ Friendship College board of trustees Founders Day, May 26 at the college formerly on Allen Street in Rock Hill.
-The college closed in 1983 but a community resource center honoring former president Dr. James H. Gouldlock is planned.
-The events include a wreath laying at 10:30 a.m. at the monument honoring founder the Rev. M.P.
-Hall.
-At 11 a.m., there will be a program of music, message and fellowship at Mount Prospect Baptist Church, East Black Street.
-The keynote speaker, Dr. Alicia Hall, a physician from Nashville, is a descendant of Hall.
-Also on the program are Legacy, a mother/daughter duo, also relatives of Hall.
-Open to the public.
+▪ Memorial Day at Historic Brattonsville will focus on Revolutionary War times and offer free admission to active duty military personnel and their families from Memorial Day through Labor Day, as a Blue Star Museum, 1444 Brattonsville Road, McConnells.
+Historic Brattonsville opens 10 a.m.-4 p.m.
+May 28.
+Activities focus on Revolutionary War times, honoring those involved in the Battle of Huck’s Defeat, and guided tours of the historic battlefield.
+Historically dressed interpreters will demonstrate cooking and games.
+Bring a picnic lunch.
+Details: chmuseums.org or call 803-684-2327.
+Admission: adults, $8; seniors, $7; ages 4-17, $5 and free to members, age 3 and younger and active duty military personnel and their families.

 Fundraisers